Maggotmuncha/Maggotmuncha/README.md

 it's me the maggoty muncha cruncha

-I dont have any socials but uhm, I have like two accs:
+I dont have any socials
-Roblox (😭): @applesweetsweet (dont judge yall)
-YT: @Maggotmuncha (Again, dont judge, i just post randomly)

 and uh yeah.